 Do Not Plead Guilty Right Away

-It’s common for people to think they must plead guilty after getting arrested for DUI, but this is not true.
-Like every criminal case, the state has to prove guilt beyond a reasonable doubt.
+Many people assume they have no choice but to plead guilty after a DUI arrest.
+This is a mistake.
+The state must prove its case beyond a reasonable doubt as with any criminal case.
 You should always consult a DUI lawyer before deciding how to move forward.

 Do Not Consent to Chemical Tests Until Police Get a Warrant